ilex-paraguariensis/yerbamate/README.md

 ## FAQ
 **Q: Does Maté works with colab?**

 **A**: Yes!
-Maté works with colab with little to no effort, in training with colab you need give access to your google drive account and store the dataset and project in your google drive account.
+Maté works with colab with little to no effort, in training with colab you need give access to your google drive account and store the dataset and project in your own account.

 ## Contact 🤝